If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 There is no guarantee for a stable ABI: packages will be introduced if needed and removed if no longer needed.
 This is not considered to be a disadvantage, as the customer workload runs in a container.
-On the contrary the advantage is that only the minimal set of software necessary to do the requested job.
+On the contrary the advantage is that only the minimal set of software necessary to do the requested job is installed.

 Additional RPM packages for hardware enablement, logging, monitoring and similar tasks are available on the installation media.
 The online repository is identical to the openSUSE Tumbleweed repository.

-/@/<subvolumes> - Default subvolumes (see the list of default subvolumes on the BTRFS support page) -> /root - root user home directory -> /cloud-init-config - Configuration files for cloud-init stored in the image -> /.snapshots/1/snapshot - Initial installation of Base OS -> /.snapshots/2/snapshot - Base OS after first update -> /.snapshots/3/snapshot - Base OS after second update -> /.snapshots/X/snasphot - Base OS after (X-1) updates
+/@/<subvolumes> - Default subvolumes (see the list of default subvolumes on the BTRFS support page) -> /root - root user home directory -> /boot/writable - store for early boot services (GRUB, Ignition) -> /var - Variable data, not part of a snapshot -> /.snapshots/1/snapshot - Initial installation of Base OS -> /.snapshots/2/snapshot - Base OS after first update -> /.snapshots/3/snapshot - Base OS after second update -> /.snapshots/X/snasphot - Base OS after (X-1) updates

-to store containers should be an own btrfs partition.
-This is so snaphots and rollback have qgroups enabled on the root filesystem.
-This will be a massive performance bottleneck for containers.
+to store variable data should be an own btrfs partition.
+This is since snapshots and rollback have qgroups enabled on the root filesystem, which would be a massive performance bottleneck especially for containers.

-is used to provide the overlay store mounted for /etc. It doesn't have to be on a separate partition.
+is used to provide the overlay store mounted for /etc. For writing changes each btrfs snapshot has one corresponding overlay; the overlays are transparent, i.e. changes in older snapshots will also be visible to newer snapshots.
+The directory doesn't have to be on a separate partition.

 The system is pre-configured as far as possible during installation - usually no additional configuration is needed by the system administrator.
-For configuration openSUSE MicroOS is using cloud-init to adjust the system during the boot phase.
+For configuration openSUSE MicroOS is using cloud-init for OpenStack Cloud and else ignition to adjust the system during the boot phase.
 Primary configuration items are network and ssh keys to allow the admin to login to the machine.

 Note that by default a root password will only be set if the installation is done with YaST2.
 Otherwise a local login is not possible, so either an account needs to be configured or ssh keys have to be installed.

-There is some documentation how to setup cloud-init.
+There is some documentation how to setup cloud-init for MicroOS.